haolongyang/Veritum/README.md

-# Getting Started with Create React App
+# Veritum

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a website for Veritum, a company that provides various services.

 ## Available Scripts